RayaSatriatama/Personal-Document-Chatbot-with-LLM/README.md

    streamlit run app.py
    ```

-   Open your browser and go to `http://localhost:8501` to see the chatbot interface.
+   Open your browser and navigate to `http://localhost:8501` to interact with the chatbot.

 ## Usage

-1. **Upload PDFs**: Use the file uploader on the sidebar to upload one or multiple PDF documents.
+1. **Upload PDFs**: Use the file uploader in the sidebar to upload one or more PDF documents.
 2. **Process Documents**: Once uploaded, click the "Process" button to extract and process the text.
-3. **Ask Questions**: Type your questions in the input field, and the chatbot will respond based on the content of the uploaded PDFs.
+3. **Ask Questions**: Type your question in the input field and the chatbot will provide answers based on the document content.
 4. **Clear Chat**: Use the "Clear Chat" button to reset the conversation.

+### Hugging Face API Token

+To use the chatbot, you must provide a valid Hugging Face API token.
+You can enter it directly into the app through the sidebar.
+Without this token, the chatbot will not function as it relies on models hosted by Hugging Face.

 ## Customization

-You can adjust the behavior of the chatbot by changing the following settings in the sidebar:
+You can customize the chatbot's behavior using the following options in the sidebar:

-- **Language Model Repo ID**: Select or input a different language model from Hugging Face.
+- **Language Model Repo ID**: Choose or input a Hugging Face model ID.
-- **Temperature**: Control the randomness of the AI’s responses (higher values give more creative responses).
+- **Temperature**: Adjust the creativity of the responses (higher values lead to more random responses).
-- **Max Response Length**: Set the maximum length of the chatbot’s responses.
+- **Max Response Length**: Set the maximum token length for responses.
-- **Embeddings Model**: Choose between different embedding models for vector store creation.
+- **Embeddings Model**: Select an embeddings model for vector-based retrieval, such as `all-MiniLM-L6-v2` or `hkunlp/instructor-xl`.

 ## Project Structure